aminrj/aminrj.github.io/_posts/2026-03-04-openclaw-secure-deployment.md

 ---

-## Mapping to OWASP Agentic Top 10
+## Mapping to OWASP agentic top 10

 For my course students and fellow security professionals, here is how OpenClaw's attack surfaces map to the framework: